 The information in a coprocessor state frame describes a context of operation for that coprocessor.
 This description of a coprocessor context includes the program invisible state information and, optionally, the program visible state information.
 The program invisible state information consists of any internal registers or status information that cannot be accessed by the program but is necessary for the coprocessor to continue its operation at the point of suspension.
 Program visible state information includes the contents of all registers that appear in the coprocessor programming model and that can be directly accessed using the coprocessor instruction set.
-The information.
-If cpGEN instructions are provided to save the program visible state of the coprocessor, the cpSAVE and cpRESTORE instructions should only transfer the program invisible state information.
+The information saved by the cpSAVE instruction must include the program invisible state information.
+If cpGEN instructions are provided to save the program visible state of the coprocessor, the cpSAVE and cpRESTORE instructions should only transfer the program invisible state information to minimize interrupt latency during a save or restore operation.

-10.2.3.2 COPROCESSOR FORMAT WORDS.
+coprocessor Format Words.
 The coprocessor communicates status information to the main processor during the execution of cpSAVE and cpRESTORE instructions using coprocessor format words.
 The format words defined for the M68000 coprocessor interface are listed in Table 10-2.